pschloss/pschloss.github.io/_posts/2014-11-25-We-dont-read-about-dinosaurs.md

 girl that is encouraged to think digging through intestines is a normal thing for a girl to do.
 Will she be a baker or a surgeon?
 Probably neither.
-Instead, think of the lessons she picks up along the way about the value of baking birtday cakes to lift the spirits of her siblings or about science from butchering chickens.
+Instead, think of the lessons she picks up along the way about the value of baking birthday cakes to lift the spirits of her siblings or about science from butchering chickens.
 As I tried to say in 140 characters, the biggest challenge I face is figuring out my students' and kids' interests and knowing how to use those to communicate the fundamental ideas that they need to move on to learn